Frequently Asked Questions

 Are oyster growers eligible for the Natural Disaster Transport Subsidy?

-Yes, oyster growers are able to use the subsidy to transport stock to/from agistment as a result of natural disaster.
-Stock must be from within a natural disaster declared LGA and must be initially transported within 3 months from the date of the declaration.
+Yes, oyster growers can use the subsidy to transport stock to/from agistment as a result of a declared natural disaster.
+Stock must be from within a natural disaster-declared LGA and must be initially transported within 3 months from the date of the declaration.

 What do oyster growers need to apply?

-Oyster growers must supply their oyster permit and leases, completed movement sheet and a copy of their owner carrier registration papers (for private truck or vessel movements).
+Oyster growers must supply their oyster permit and lease, completed movement sheet and a copy of their owner-carrier registration papers (for private truck or vessel movements).

 What can oyster growers claim?